-Participating students will receive full tuition waivers, an $18,000/yr stipend and travel support.
-We are currently recruiting applicants for our August, 2017 incoming class.
+Participating students receive full tuition waivers, $18,000/yr stipend and travel support.
+We are currently recruiting applicants for our August, 2019 incoming class.
 Applicants should meet all requirements of the masters program of interest and be dedicated to pursuing a Ph.D. in a biomedical field upon completion of their studies at Kennesaw State.

 For more information, please explore the site and contact the Director.